Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Balboa Park

-Located across from the Fleet Science Center, the San Diego Natural History Museum (theNAT) explores the natural wonders of Southern California and Baja—from dinosaurs and fossils to local ecosystems and geology.
+Located across from the Fleet Science Center, the San Diego Natural History Museum (theNAT) explores the natural wonders of Southern California and Baja, from dinosaurs and fossils to local ecosystems and geology.

 The Backyard play area is a hit with kids under 5, while parents can sip lattes from the Flying Squirrel Café next door.
 This museum has been a favorite of my daughter’s since preschool, and we still love visiting.

-Tickets & Passes: Included with the Balboa Park Explorer Pass and Go City San Diego.
-You can buy them directly.
+Time: An hour or two · Tickets: Included with the Balboa Park Explorer Pass and Go City San Diego.
+You can buy them directly. · Read More: Local Kids’ Guide to San Diego Natural History Museum

 11. San Diego Model Railroad Museum